TruenoDB/trueno-compute-server/README.md

 > 4. Triangle Counting.

 ## Spark Compute Server Algorithm Generator
 We designed an algorithm generator.
 The architecture includes connectivity to a key value store in which the parameters of new algorithms will be stored.
 The algorithm generator will create a **algorithms-release.jar** that will be uploaded into the Spark Job Server in order to receive **REST** requests.
-The results will be stored in the Database (e.g. Cassandra, Scylla).
+The results will be stored in the Database (e.g. Apache Cassandra, Scylla).

 ## Algorithms set:

-All algorithms run on top of graph **G**
+All algorithms run on top of graph **G=(V,E)**

 | Algorithm type |           Algortihm Set    |
 | ---------------| -------------------------------------------------------------------------- |